 If you want to make this Easter that bit more special, you should organise an Easter egg hunt.
-Having an Easter egg scavenger hunt (with riddles) outside in the fresh air will not only encourage healthy play and interaction with other children, but it’s also a really fun way of celebrating the Easter holiday.
+Having an Easter egg scavenger hunt (with riddles) that travels from indoors to outdoors will not only encourage healthy play and interaction with other children, it’s also a really fun way of celebrating the Easter holiday.

-So without further ado, here are our favourite Easter riddles.
-We’re going to give you a few rhymes that will give your little ones a clue as to where their Easter eggs are.
-Get hunting!
+So without further ado, here are our favourite Easter egg hunt clues.
+We’re going to give you a few rhymes that will give your little ones a clue as to where their Easter eggs are hidden.
+Happy hunting!

 This clue is tricky, that’s for certain,